 You learn to communicate clearly, argue logically, and see yourself as part of a larger global community.

 Within the Faculty of Arts you examine how the human experience has been understood and expressed throughout history.
-Courses in the Arts and Humanities examine some of life's most fundamental questions, expanding your horizons and fueling your imagination as you learn to approach issues with fresh perspectives.
+Courses examine some of life's most fundamental questions, expanding your horizons and fueling your imagination as you learn to approach issues with fresh perspectives.
 The primary goal of all instruction in the Faculty of Arts is to help you develop the critical skills, creative independence of thought, and self-knowledge necessary to become informed citizens.

 Arts and Humanities at Mount Allison: